mamuncseru/Data-Science-Nanodegree/Write a Data-Science Post/README.md

 2. What are the most popular amenities?

-3. What are the top amenities that influence the price?
+3. What are the top features that influence the price?

 ## File Description